Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 On the other hand, with so much data now at our fingertips, it is easy to get overwhelmed, stuck in analysis paralysis, or wind up tracking the wrong metrics.

-We set out to create a comprehensive guide featuring insights from hundreds of marketers on the most important marketing KPIs they’re tracking.
+We set out to create a comprehensive guide featuring insights from hundreds of marketers on the most important marketing KPIs they’re tracking in their marketing dashboards.
 However, we didn’t want to focus on general marketing KPIs, but rather dive deeper into the KPIs that are most important to track across eight functional areas in marketing, including:

 But before we get into that, let’s level set…